Fixes location of hyperkit executable with recent builds of Docker for Mac Signed-off-by: Justin Cormack <justin.cormack@docker.com>

 Build

-Simple build instructions: use make
+Simple build instructions: use make to build.

 This will build the Moby customisation tool and a Moby initrd image.